RoySoldin/backslash-execution-flows/README.md

 Flow:
 1. Clone the example repo
-2. Map all *.ts files which resides in the repo folder
+2. Find all *.ts files which resides in the cloned folder
-3. For each file (without node_modules files) build AST using type script parser
+3. For each file (not including node_modules files) build an AST using type-script parser
-4. Using recursion build execution flows which ends in DynamoDb function call
+4. Using recursion build execution flows which ends in DynamoDbStore function calls
 5. Create a json file which maps between file name to it's execution flows

 Execution flows output example: